BrokenFlows/Lak/README.md

 #### Firmware

-You can find a ready-to-flash firmware file in the [`zmk-lak` GitHub repository](https://github.com/BrokenFlows/zmk-lak).
+You can find a ready-to-flash firmware file in the [`zmk-lak` GitHub repo](https://github.com/BrokenFlows/zmk-lak).

-In that repository, there are instructions on how to:
+In that repo, there are instructions on how to:
 - Flash the `.uf2` file
 - Create your own custom keymap